Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Spring Boot 4 · Kotlin Four-Layer Design

 RepositoryNullable handling, pagination, Querydsl usage

-DomainBusiness methods, BaseEntity, protected constructor, associations with fetch=LAZY
+DomainBusiness methods, BaseEntity, kotlin-jpa plugin, associations with fetch=LAZY

 Exception HandlerThree-tier priority, fallback that blocks internal exposure